“God grants Liberty only to those who love her and are always ready to guard and defend her.”

 Section 1.
 Affiliation

 This organization shall be a member of the National and State Federations of Republican Women and shall support their objectives and policies.
-As required by the Texas Federation of Republican Women, this club shall be a Political Action Committee and registered as such with the Texas Ethics Commission.
+As required by the Teas Federation of Republican Women, this club shall be a Political Action Committee and registered as such with the Texas Ethics Commission.

 Section 2.
 Organizational Support